Salalah: Religion

-The city, like many other in Arab states of the Arabian peninsula, has a relatively large expatriate community, mainly from India, Pakistan, Bangladesh, and Philippines.
+The city, like many other in Arab states of the Arabian Peninsula, has a relatively large expatriate community, mainly from India, Pakistan, Bangladesh, and the Philippines.

 The majority of the Omani population (98.9%) in Salalah is Muslim.
+Unlike Omanis on the eastern coast of Oman in and around Muscat, most of whom are Ibadis, most Muslims in Salalah follow the Sunni sect of Islam.
 There is also a considerable population of Hindus, Christians, Buddhists, and Sikhs in the expatriate community.

 Language

 Arabic is the official language.
-The unofficial, unwritten language known as Jeballi is the second most spoken language and the mother tongue of many in Salalah and its surrounding areas, with 25,000 estimated speakers as of 1993.
+The unofficial, unwritten non-Arabic language known as Shehri is the second most spoken language and the mother tongue of many in Salalah and its surrounding areas, with 25,000 estimated speakers as of 1993.

 English is the official foreign language and the most spoken language of the expats.
-Malayalam is another popular language and together with Tamil, Telugu, along with Hindi and Somali are widely spoken language among expatriates.
+Malayalam is another popular language and together with Tamil, Telugu, along with Urdu, Hindi, European Spanish, Catalan, Romanian and Somali are widely spoken language among expatriates.

-Notable people

 Economy

 APM Terminals, part of the A. P. Moller-Maersk Group of Denmark, manages the Port of Salalah; one of the largest ports on the Arabian Peninsula which is an important transshipment hub for container shipping in the area.
 The Port of Salalah is also one of the most vital ports on the peninsula connecting together Africa, the Middle East, and Asia.
 But the port is outside the city, to the south.
 It is also the largest private employer in the Dhofar region.
 The Salalah Free Zone, situated right beside the port, is emerging as a new center for heavy industries in the Middle East.

-Tourist attractions
+Tourism

 Salalah has an international tourist economy with many Middle Eastern tourists during the Khareef season from June to September.
 In this season the mountains turn green, and there are many waterfalls to visit, such as at Wadi Darbat, Ain Athum, Ain Tubrook, and Ain Khor.
 There are four reputed tombs of Islamic prophets: Nabi Imran, possibly the Virgin Mary's father but more likely a local prophet; Nabi Ayoob, the biblical Job; Nabi Houd; and Nabi Salih.
 The city received more than 600,000 tourists during the khareef season in 2017.
 Amongst the Dhofar Governorate's cultural attractions is the Salalah carnival, which includes the usual rides, family activities, concerts, cultural events and vendors.

+One of Joachim's or Al Imran's believed graves is in Salalah; which is claimed to be the "longest grave in the world" (12 metres).